robertmccraith/lifting/rebuttal.md

 Confidence: 4: You are confident in your assessment, but not absolutely certain.
 It is unlikely, but not impossible, that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.

 ```

-1)
+1) The auto-labelling algorithm requires the 2D detection/segmentation to be at least approximately successful.
+However, rather than being a limitation, this mechanism allows to detect/annotate instances for which both 2D appearance and 3D point cloud are in agreement.
+In this manner, while some instances can be missed, the ones that are found are more reliable.

-2) the tracking is based on a simple comparison of the median of X,Y,Z values of lidar points in each frame for each detection, a threshold is then applied to ensure the distance travelled between frames is reasonable.
-Challenging scenarious were not accounted for as our interest in tracking is only needed for training time and at test time a single frame is used for predictions
+2) The tracking is based on a simple comparison of the median of X,Y,Z values of LiDAR points in each frame for each detection, a threshold is then applied to ensure the distance travelled between frames is reasonable.
+Challenging scenarios do not need to be always handled successfully because the aim is to obtain reliable annotations -- while we aim at annotating correctly as many instances as possible, skipping over a few "difficult" ones is acceptable -- tracking is only needed for training time and at test time a single frame is used for predictions.

-3) Part of the gap in performance comes from the general nature of Mask RCNN trained on COCO instead of on a driving dataset where cars are more prominant.
-This was used for comprability to the existing works and indeed when Mask RCNN trained on Cityscapes is used the performance increases
+3) Part of the gap in performance comes from the general nature of Mask RCNN trained on COCO instead of on a driving dataset where cars are more prominent.
+This was used for compatibility to the existing works and indeed when Mask R-CNN trained on Cityscapes is used the performance increases
 ```
 2D detection results with different Mask RCNN train sets
 | data | Easy | Medium | Hard |